care0hlyn/care0hlyn.github.io/about.md

 # life outside pixels

-> Outside of UX, I love film photography, my pet rabbit Nimbus 2000, reading fiction, writing essays, watching K-dramas, going on walks of all kinds, and working on my skincare line.
+> Outside of UX, I love film photography, my pet rabbit Nimbus 2000, reading fiction, writing essays, watching K-dramas, going on walks of all kinds, and traveling to far away places, and ones close to home.